Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-java-applicationinsights.md

    ![Azure portal][AZ03]

-1. Once your resouce has been completed, you will see it listed on your Azure **Dashboard**, as well as under the **All Resources** pages.
+1. Once your resource has been created, you will see it listed on your Azure **Dashboard**, as well as under the **All Resources** pages.
 You can click on your resource on any of those locations to open the overview page of the Application Insights resource.
-Fron this overview page please copy the **instrumentation key**.
+From this overview page please copy the **instrumentation key**.

    ![Azure portal][AZ04]

-## Configure your dowloaded Spring Boot Application to use Application Insights
+## Configure your downloaded Spring Boot Application to use Application Insights

-1. Locate the *POM.xml* file in the root directory of your app, and add the following dependency in it's dependencies section.
+1. Locate the *POM.xml* file in the root directory of your app, and add the following dependency in its dependencies section.

 ```XML
  <dependency>